 You'll need to write to the benefit office to explain why you think they made an official error.
 You can send a letter to the address on your decision letter or write a message in your Universal Credit online account, if you have one.

 Write 'Request for official error revision' at the top of your letter or in your message and include:

 - your National Insurance number - find out where you can find your National Insurance number on GOV.UK

 - what the official error was

-The decision letter should contain a written statement of reasons telling you why the decision has been made.
+Your decision letter might include a ‘statement of reasons’ that explains why the decision was made.
 If you’re claiming Universal Credit, the statement of reasons will be in your online account.

 How to ask for a mandatory reconsideration

 Check what it says in the letter, email or message telling you about the decision.
 It should tell you how you can challenge the decision.